-Recently, Pilates Can instructors Trudi, Emma, and Lynn attended an interesting workshop about the pelvic floor.
-Presented by Marietta Mehanni, an award winning fitness instructor and ambassador for Pelvic Floor First.
-The workshop was informative and engaging.
+On Friday 13 July, Trudi, Emma, and Lynn attended an interesting workshop about the pelvic floor.
+Presented by Marietta Mehanni, an award winning fitness instructor and ambassador for Pelvic Floor First, the workshop was informative and engaging.

 Did you know?